 The lowlands, and in particular the central belt that takes in Edinburgh and Glasgow, has been the main population centre of Scotland for generations.
 There, the industrialisation of whisky production took hold in dramatic fashion.
 Highland distillers tended to function on a part-time basis, dependant on rainfall and a successful harvest but those of the lowlands could easily import ingredients and churned out gallons and gallons of spirit.
-By the 1850’s there was a distillery in most towns – the Scotch Whisky Industry Record lists 215 known to exist in the region pre-1945.
+By the 1850s, there was a distillery in most towns – the Scotch Whisky Industry Record lists 215 known to exist in the region pre-1945.

 Sadly, only three would survive into the modern era: Bladnoch in Wigtownshire, Glenkinchie near Edinburgh and Auchentoshan.
 The latter, is the only one that still practices triple distillation, a technique that produces a higher alcoholic strength of around 81% with a delicate, sweet flavour profile.

 Auchentoshan has undergone something of a rebranding of late, with a new colour scheme and updated label design and a push towards the cocktail market taking the brand into new territory.
 The American Oak expression was first introduced in 2014.
 Matured exclusively in first fill bourbon casks, it’s bottled at 40% abv and retails for the accessible price of £25.

 Smell: A little spirit-y on the nose at first.
 There’s malt and vanilla and clotted cream.
 Fresh sawn oak.
 A little lemon juice.
 Toffee.
 Lemongrass and honey.

 Taste: Breakfast cereal and honey.
 Orange zest.
 Butter.
 Generous helping of woody spice which remains through the finish, along with some soft toffee.

-Thoughts: £25 is about as low as you get where single malt is concerned.
+Thoughts: £25 is about as low a price as you can get where single malt is concerned.
 That in itself makes this an appealing purchase.
 Certainly there’s nothing here to offend the palate but neither is there an awful lot to fall in love with.
 It’s a simple, clean, smooth spirit with some gentle bourbon notes.